 Sendhilnathan

 Sendhilnathan is an Indian director, best known for Tamil cinema.
-Sendhilnathan began their career in 1990.
+Sendhilnathan began their career in 1990 and has been a prominent figure in the industry for over 36 years.
 With 30 credits to their name, Sendhilnathan remains one of the most prolific and celebrated talents in the industry.
 Sendhilnathan is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Career Milestones